Wills Lawyer Philadelphia

 Just what provisions your will ought to include depends on your situation and your wishes.
-It’s best to work with an experienced will attorney to draft a will that accounts for a wide range of considerations.
+It’s best to work with a Philadelphia, PA Will Attorney with years of experience to draft a will that accounts for a wide range of considerations.
 These considerations may include:

 - Who is to be the executor of your estate

 - Who you would like to inherit what property

 - Whether you are leaving any gifts to minors, which will require trust in order to execute

 - Whether you wish to leave any portion of your estate as a gift to a charitable organization

-- Any conflicts which may exist in the family
+- Any conflicts which may exist with family members

 - Planning to account for and limit federal and state taxation